kaavitech/CEPWildAgile/PROJECT_PROPOSAL.md

 ## Conclusion

-The Child Education Program platform is a comprehensive solution for managing eco-education programs.
+The CEP platform is a comprehensive solution for managing eco-education programs.
 The current implementation includes all basic features and several add-on features.
 Future enhancements can be added incrementally based on requirements and budget.

 The platform is designed to be scalable, maintainable, and user-friendly, with a focus on providing an excellent experience for schools, administrators, and end users.